 B. Medical personnel will be sited at various island locations and watercraft.
 Toilet facilities are not available due to the nature of the course, the utmost discretion is expected of athletes.
 Carry IN/Carry OUT.

 D. The race organization can refuse a team from continuing if they are judged to be incapable of competing safely due to fatigue or injury.
+Please take this in to account if you are considering the Long Course.

 5.)
 CHECKPOINTS AND CUT-OFFS